-Organic beets in my garden grow quickly in the spring about 50 days from seeding.
-Beets are a garden fresh item, signaling the gardening season is well underway.
-I grew up disliking beets and remember years of watching my mother prepare them for my father who loved them.
-He craved them on the side with a good steak or baked chicken and mixed in with salads.
+Beets are a garden-fresh item, signaling the gardening season is well underway.
+I grew up disliking beets and remember years of watching my mother prepare them for my father, who loved them.
+She often made organic beet salad or pickled on the side with a good steak.
 For some inexplicable reason, I would not touch them.
-While I was not a finicky eater, I was a holdout on beets until I had red flannel hash one morning and realized how short sighted I had been for so many years.
-I now have jars of pickled beets for the winter and love to eat them year round.
-In fact, set a bowl of borscht(Beet Soup) with a nob of sour cream in front of me and I’m a happy camper.
+While I was not a picky eater, I was a holdout on beets until I had red flannel hash one morning and realized how short-sighted I had been for so many years.
+I now have jars of pickled beets for the winter and love to eat them year-round.
+Set a bowl of borscht(Beet Soup) with a nob of sour cream or creme fraiche in front of me, and I’m a happy camper.

 Benefits of the Beet

-Beets are an excellent source of folate and a very good source of manganese, potassium and copper.
-They are also a good source of dietary fiber, magnesium, phosphorus, vitamin C, iron and vitamin B6.
-Beets are rich in nitrates, which the body converts to nitric oxide—a compound that relaxes and dilates blood vessels, turning them into superhighways for nutrient and oxygen rich blood which means better circulation and possibly lower blood pressure.
-This can result in increased blood flow to your frontal lobe of your brain, which is the center for executive functioning skills like focus, organization, and attention to detail.
+Beets are an excellent source of folate and an excellent source of manganese, potassium, and copper.
+They are an excellent dietary fiber, magnesium, phosphorus, vitamin C, iron, and vitamin B6.
+In addition, beets are rich in nitrates, which the body converts to nitric oxide—a compound that relaxes and dilates blood vessels, turning them into superhighways for nutrient and oxygen-rich blood, which means better circulation possibly lower blood pressure.
+The result is increased blood flow to the frontal lobe of your brain, which is the center for executive functioning skills like focus, organization, and attention to detail.

-Bottom line, beets are really good for you and are considered a superfood.
+The bottom line, beets are perfect for you and are considered a superfood.
 If you haven’t tried them, you should start.
 I can’t get enough of them now and wish I had enjoyed them as a child when my mother prepared fresh beets several times a week.
-Turns out my parents were right about somethings after all.
+It turns out my parents were right about some things after all.

 A Few Things To Consider

-This salad is a take on a classic Salad Tulipe (poached pear, goat cheese, toasted candied walnuts) and can be made ahead with all the ingredients except the Arugula.
+This salad takes on a classic Salad Tulipe (poached pear, goat cheese, toasted candied walnuts) and can be made ahead with all the ingredients except the Arugula.
 Keep this dish in the fridge to chill, and pull it out on a summer day.
-It is refreshing and the flavor profile is simply delicious.
+It is refreshing, and the flavor profile is simply delicious.
 The orange segments and pistachios match perfectly with the beets.

-If you chose to use Greek style yogurt, draining overnight is not necessary since it has already been strained.
-Caramelizing the yogurt adds a tasty, subtle touch, however if you don’t have time to do this you can just spread it out as-is.
+If you choose to use Greek-style yogurt, draining overnight is not necessary since it has already been strained.
+Caramelizing the yogurt adds a tasty, subtle touch; however, if you don’t have time to do this, you can just spread it out as-is.
 The yogurt adds richness and mixes well with the other ingredients.

 You may purchase the orange segments already done at the grocery store if you are lucky enough to live in an area where this is available.
-The Costco in my area also offers pre-peeled, trimmed organic baby red beets, so this salad can be made on the fly.
+The Costco in my area also offers pre-peeled, trimmed organic baby red beets to make this salad on the fly.
 This recipe makes enough for eight, though you can make smaller amounts by dividing the recipe evenly by two or four.

 Organic Garden Beet Salad with Caramelized Yogurt